Developmental Education

 Developmental education is designed to bring underprepared college students up to speed in math or English so they can succeed in college-level courses.
 But with a large percentage of community college students assigned to developmental courses, it has long been the default introduction to college and a contributor to equity gaps—despite a growing consensus that traditional developmental education is ineffective.

-Under traditional multisemester remediation, students spend time and money completing courses but not accumulating credits toward a credential, and many of them never finish their developmental coursework.
+Under traditional multi-semester remediation, students spend time and money completing courses but not accumulating credits toward a credential, and many of them never finish their developmental coursework.
 Research shows that many students deemed underprepared could succeed in college-level courses without remediation, while others could do so with some additional support.
-In light of this, colleges across the country are reforming developmental assessment and placement and increasingly instituting accelerated forms of remediation.
-As the developmental education landscape evolves, CCRC and the CCRC-led Center for the Analysis of Postsecondary Readiness (CAPR) are studying what works and conducting research to explore the needs of specific student groups.
+In light of this, colleges across the country are reforming developmental assessment and placement and increasingly instituting accelerated forms of remediation and other reforms.
+But reforms are not equally benefitting all students, and questions remain about how best to structure and implement reforms and how to ensure that students with the most developmental needs are not left behind.
+CCRC and the CCRC-led Center for the Analysis of Postsecondary Readiness (CAPR) are continuing to study the evolving developmental education landscape, including how to effectively implement corequisite courses and how to combine corequisite courses with multiple measures assessment.

 Featured Publication

-This CAPR report synthesizes the evidence from more than 10 years of research into how innovations to developmental education can improve student outcomes.
+This CAPR report synthesizes the evidence from more than 10 years of research on how innovations to developmental education can improve student outcomes.

 Major Developmental Education Reforms